ibm-cloud-docs/vmwaresolutions/vrw/vrw-orderinginstance-wkld.md

 # Workload cluster
 {: #vrw-orderinginstance-wkld-cluster}

-For single-zone VMware® instances with a customizable consolidated cluster, you can optionally select the **Include a separate cluster for workloads** checkbox to deploy a workload cluster.
+For single-zone VMware® instances with a customizable consolidated cluster, you can toggle the **Deploy separate workload cluster** switch on to deploy a workload cluster.
 An extra cluster for workloads is required for a management-optimized cluster.

 ## Cluster name
 {: #vrw-orderinginstance-wkld-cluster-name}